codingforentrepreneurs/open-ecommerce/Guides/pillow_and_imagefield.md

 image = models.ImageField(upload_to='images/')
 ```

-The only disadvange to "FileField" is that it doesn't check the validatity of an image.
+The only disadvantage to "FileField" is that it doesn't check the validity of an image.
 Read the Djagno [documentation](https://docs.djangoproject.com/en/dev/ref/models/fields/#imagefield) for more details.

 #### Orgainzed by CodingForEntrepreneurs